 It’s not exactly going to make you a millionaire, but if you’re going to have a substantial amount of money sitting in an account for a substantial amount of time, you may as well earn something, right?

 Another advantage of a high-yield savings account is the absence of physical branches may lend itself more to an “out of sight, out of mind” mentality.
 And since you will have to wait a few days when transferring your money out of the account, you’re less tempted to take the money out.

-Obviously, it’s a personal preference where you want to store your emergency fund, but a money market account can also be a great place to park it.
-You may find some money market accounts require a higher balance to be maintained and be sure to check for any fees you may incur if your balance dips below a specific amount.
+Obviously, it’s a personal preference where you want to store your emergency fund, but a money market account can also be a great place to keep it.
+You may find some money market accounts require a higher balance to be maintained, and be sure to check for any fees you may incur if your balance dips below a specific amount.